EyasuTeshome/shifttracker/soft-skills/morning-session-feedback-in-larger-teams-part1.md

 1. Individually, open your copy of the template below.
 2. As a group, come together and complete all sections in your copy of the template.

-**Exercise template to copy:** [Feedback in larger teams part 2: Feedback chain](https://docs.google.com/document/d/16_I6SsiCOGgHtCaXLiBRljRz6HnAYkNDKDOwI8pReKk/edit#heading=h.7249cal1f183)
+**Exercise template to copy:** [Feedback in larger teams part 1: Noticing and communicating](https://docs.google.com/document/d/1I7OYxNwPoFBsuGjl0oyhS4JSUiPrgH3wcQSgIxHMlQ4/edit?usp=sharing)

 ### Group discussion

 For the last 5 minutes of the session, come together as a group and discuss the following point:

-- How do you feel about giving and receiving feedback?
+- How do you feel about hearing positive feedback?
+What about constructive feedback?
+Name some of your words and reflect with the group.

 ### Submit your exercise